 3) Add links to Documents Without Leaving the Web App

 Needing to always hunt for items online, replicating their links, and adding into a record may easily find annoying and dull.
 Google Drive fixes this too.
 It’s possible to merely choose the text that you would like to make a hyperlink on, and press “Cmd+K” or “Ctrl+K”.
-This will open a little dialogue box under the chosen text, where you are able to look for keywords and select the proper connection, and this can automatically get hyperlinked from the file.
+This will open a little dialogue box on Geeknism under the chosen text, where you are able to look for keywords and select the proper connection, and this can automatically get hyperlinked from the file.

 4) View Google Drive Keyboard Shortcuts